-In addition to the guidelines regarding tools, equipment and supplies in the general sections as well as the above, consider the following:
+In addition to the guidelines regarding tools, equipment and supplies in the general sections, the Equipment and Props section in the Performer Guideline, as well as the above, consider the following:

 - 15. Approving and inspecting props from a distance or via photos. - 16.
 Cleaning and disinfecting props and other items that are being handled before and after use.